 So, should you cut off skin tags with scissors?
 The truth is that this is the wrong question to ask.
 The right question is how skin tags can be cut away safely at home.

 Tools for Safely Removing Skin Tags at Home

 If you’re going to remove your skin tags at home, you should prepare thoroughly to ensure you remove them safely and efficiently.
 Firstly, you will need sterile surgical gloves, rubbing alcohol or hand sanitizer, and a sharp pair of scissors or a razor blade.
 If you’re using scissors, a pair of cuticle scissors or sharp hairdressing scissors would be best as thick kitchen scissors may trap additional skin.
 You can also use special skin tag removal scissors.

-You should also have sterile cotton pads, antiseptic cream, and a bandaid to hand for after removal.
+It would be best to have sterile cotton pads, antiseptic cream, and a bandaid to hand for after the removal.
 If the tag has a wide stem, you might find it bleeds a little and requires a dressing.
-Plus, it’s always a good idea to have these items to hand during such procedures in case there’s an accident.
+Plus, it’s always a good idea to have these items to hand during such procedures if there’s an accident.